 Internet startup founder turned sci-fi author A.G.
-Riddle is a rare gem for more reasons than one.
-With multiple books that have sold millions of copies and several major movie deals under his belt, he’s achieved what most independent authors dream of: phenomenal success in the competitive, cutthroat world of self-publishing.
+Riddle is a rare gem.
+With multiple bestselling books and several major movie deals under his belt, Riddle has achieved what most independent authors dream of: phenomenal success in the competitive, cutthroat world of self-publishing.

 A.G.
-Riddle talks a bit about his work and gives helpful advice for starting writers below.
+Riddle talks a bit about his work and gives helpful advice for new and aspiring authors.

 THE ORIGINS MYSTERY (series)

 This techno thriller book series is what started it all for Riddle.
-The adventure begins in THE ATLANTIS GENE, when a geneticist discovers a secret that could be the end of all humanity.
+The adventure begins in THE ATLANTIS GENE, when a geneticist discovers a secret that could be the end of humanity as we know it.
 “I read a lot of non-fiction books (history, science, and biographies) and articles in scientific journals,” Riddle says about the research process of constructing such a science-dependent story.
-“News articles were also incredibly helpful because they confirmed what parts of my research and interests might be intriguing to a broader audience—that helped me choose what to put and what to leave out (always a challenge).”
+“News articles were also incredibly helpful because they confirmed what parts of my research and interests might be intriguing to a broader audience and that helped me choose what to put in and what to leave out (always a challenge).”

-THE ATLANTIS GENE has gone on to become an online phenomenon — it has sold millions of copies, been translated into multiple languages, and received a movie deal.
-Now that Riddle is an established self-published author, he shares some things he would have done differently, given the things he’s learned since the start of his journey.
+The Atlantis Gene has gone on to become an online phenomenon — it has sold millions of copies, been translated into multiple languages, and an Atlantis Gene movie is in the works.
+Now that Riddle is an established indie author, he shares some things he would have done differently when he started out.

-Indeed, Riddle’s books have pretty fancy covers, as demonstrated in his stand-alone book, DEPARTURE, is yet another sci-fi thriller about a plane that takes off in the year 2015, but somehow crash lands in a different time… or a different world altogether.
+Indeed, Riddle’s books have pretty fancy covers, as demonstrated in his stand-alone book, DEPARTURE, a sci-fi thriller about a plane that takes off in the year 2015, but somehow crash lands in a different time…or a different world altogether.

-DEPARTURE was acquired by publishing powerhouse HarperCollins for a whopping seven figures, and brought in a movie deal from 20th Century Fox.
+Departure was acquired by publishing powerhouse HarperCollins for a whopping seven figures.
+It also brought in a movie deal from 20th Century Fox.